ChrisIvanov/CSharp-Web-Project-2021/README.md

 # CSharp-Web-Project-2021

-This is a Web Application created with the idea to serve as my C# Web Project for finishing the ASP.NET Core Module at <href a=softuni.bg>SoftUni<\href>.
+This is a Web Application created with the idea to serve as my C# Web Project for finishing the ASP.NET Core Module at <a href=softuni.bg>SoftUni<\a>.

 The project itself represents a web application of a Culture Center which offers a number of services open to the public, such as library, bookstore, cinema, restaurant, internet cafe, conference hall and lounge.
 The web application provides hosting of the business of